ShivanKaul/draft-ssahib-xot-padding/draft-ssahib-xot-padding.md

 --- abstract

-{{I-D.draft-ietf-dprive-xfr-over-tls}} specifies use of TLS to prevent zone content collection via passive monitoring of zone transfers.
-This document lists considerations for various padding policies and provides recommendations.
+{{I-D.draft-ietf-dprive-xfr-over-tls}} specifies use of TLS to prevent zone content collection via passive monitoring of zone transfers (Zone Transfer over TLS: XoT).
+RFC 7830 specifies the EDNS(0) 'Padding' option, but does not specify the actual padding length for specific applications.
+This memo lists the possible options ("Padding Policies") for using padding in combination with XoT and discusses the implications of each of these options.

 --- middle

 # Introduction

-It's not uncommon that in some companyies, each of their customers is given a subdomain under the customers' domains.
-In this case, if the attackers capture the AXoT traffic, they can estimate the number of customers in these companies.
-Similarly, when a company has a new customer, a subdomain will be created.
-If the attackers capture the encrypted IXoT traffic, they can estimate the number of new domains included in IXoT.
-After collecting IXoT for a period of time and doing some analysis, the attackers can even extract more business information, for example, whether the company is getting more bussiness than the past mont or it is losing their business.
+{{I-D.draft-ietf-dprive-xfr-over-tls}} outlines the threat model considered in the design of XoT which focusses on the protection of the zone contents tranfered in zone transfer responses.
+It briefly outlines the motivations for also padding those zone transfer responses but does not provide detailed guidance on what padding policy should be used.
+This document attempts to enumerate in more detail the meta data about the zone contents that might still be deduced or infered by inspecting encrypted zone transfers and proposes padding policies to mitigate the leakage of such information.

-In this draft, we introduce the padding for AXoT and IXoT to i) to obfuscate the actual size of the transferred zone to minimize information leakage about the entire contents of the zone. and 2) to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.
+This draft provides separate discussions on padding of full zone transfers to obfuscate the actual size of the transferred zone, and on padding incremental zone transfers to obfuscate the incremental changes to the zone to minimize information leakage about zone update activity and growth.

 # Conventions and Definitions